WIC Program FAQs

 Pregnant women can get WIC services for their whole pregnancy.
 As soon as you know you are pregnant, apply for WIC.
 You will be able to get WIC services longer.

-Once you have your baby, you can get services for up to 1 year if you are breastfeeding your baby.
-If you are not able to or choose not to breastfeed, you can get WIC services for up to 6 months after you have your baby.
+Once you have your baby, you can get services for up to one year if you are breastfeeding your baby.
+If you are not able to or choose not to breastfeed you can get WIC services for up to six months after you have your baby.

 To apply for the WIC Program, make an appointment by calling the WIC local agency closest to you.
 Click HERE for a listing of WIC local agencies.

-The first WIC visit (appointment) can take from 1-2 hours.
-The next appointments you have for WIC usually takes between 20 minutes to 1 hour.
-Depending on the person, the next appointment may be in 1, 2 or 3 month
+The first WIC visit (appointment) can take from one to two hours.
+The next appointments you have for WIC usually take between twenty minutes to one hour.
+Depending on the person, the next appointment may be in one, two, or three months.

 Many supermarkets and small stores accept WIC benefits.
-Click on the link for the most recent list of WIC authorized stores that accept WIC benefits.
+Click HERE for the most recent list of WIC authorized stores that accept WIC benefits.

 Can someone else shop with my WIC benefit(s)?
 Yes.
 You should only have a trusted person shop for you.
-You can give them your eWIC card and Pin.
+You can give them your eWIC card and PIN.